EJOOSTEROP/mimodast/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License. <!-- See `LICENSE.txt` for more information.--> The tools and the sample data are subject to their own respective licenses.
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.
+The tools and the sample data are subject to their own respective licenses.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>